hazeycode/brucelib/modules/audio/README.md

 Periodically call `Mixer.mix` with a buffer, i.e. from your audio callback, to get mixed samples out.

-Currently `Mixer` is limited to 16 input channels and stereo output.
-But this will be configurable in future revisions.

 A `Mixer` provides a `play` function for playing sound sources.
 We pass a pointer to a sound source, a priority and an initial gain.
-A bool is returned inidicating whether there was a free channel available.
+The input channel index that was bound is returned, or null if there was none available.

 NOTE: high priority sounds will eject low priority sounds if there are no free channels available.

-NOTE: sound sources are unbound from input channels once they finish playing.
+NOTE: sound sources are unbound from input channels once they finish playing (when the sample fn writes 0 samples) or when stopped.

 A sound source can be any structure that implements a function returning a `Sound`, of the form:
 ```zig